 - Clean or replace furnace and air conditioner filters regularly, following the manufacturer's instructions.
 This will not only improve the efficiency of the unit, but will also prolong its lifespan.

 - If your old air conditioner is in need of replacement, look for an Energy Star®-rated model.
-Learn more about how to properly size a room air conditioner.

 - Close and lock windows when heating or cooling your home.
 Install shades, awnings or sun screens on windows facing south and/or west to block summer light.
 In winter, open shades on sunny days to help warm rooms.